FKC(LOCAL) - STUDENT ACTIVITIES: REGISTERED STUDENT ORGANIZATIONS

-- It has an advisor who is a member of the faculty or the staff.
+It has an adviser who is a member of the faculty or the staff.

 Rejection of Application

-If the dean of students does not approve the application for registration, he or she shall provide the applicant with a copy of a written statement of the reasons for refusal, and the applicant may appeal to the College President.
+If the vice chancellor of student services does not approve the application for registration, he or she shall provide the applicant with a copy of a written statement of the reasons for refusal, and the applicant may appeal to the Chancellor.

-The College President may take one of the following actions:
+The Chancellor may take one of the following actions:

-- Appoint a committee to conduct a hearing and report its findings to the applicant and the College President, who shall then take final action.
+Appoint a committee to conduct a hearing and report its findings to the applicant and the Chancellor, who shall then take final action.

 Rights and Duties

 Each registered student organization shall adopt a written charter, constitution, or other governing document.
 A copy shall be filed with the College District.

 A registered student organization may conduct meetings, events, performances, and similar activities in accordance with College District facilities use policies and procedures.
 [See FLAA] The organization shall not advertise, promote, or represent that an event or activity is associated with the College District unless prior approval is obtained in accordance with applicable procedures.
 [See FK]